squoilin/EnergyScope_open/docs/index.md

 For general reference to the EnergyScope project and the EnergyScope modeling framework, please cite [Limpens et al., 2019](https://doi.org/10.1016/j.apenergy.2019.113729).

-For reference to specific model versions you can refer to the associated publications and [Model Versions](./models/index.md) page.
+For reference to specific model versions you can refer to the associated publications listed in the [Model Versions](./models/index.md) page.

 ---